ldynia/workshop-containerized/readme.md

 while sleep 3600; do :; done
 ```

-Additionally, have to add a command at the end of the `Dockerfile`.
+Additionally, we have to add a command at the end of our `Dockerfile`.
 This command will execute startup script every time an image is run.

 ```
-## ~/containerized-workshop/Dockerfile

 # Startup script
 CMD ["sh", "/app/scripts/startup.sh"]
 ```